ros2/rmw_zenoh/docs/design.md

 To deal with this discrepancy, each context in `rmw_zenoh_cpp` keeps a cache of all entities discovered in the graph so far.
 An "entity" is a node, publisher, subscription, service server, or service client.
 Each entity sends a unique liveliness token as it comes online, and removes that liveliness token when it is destroyed.
-These tokens contain information about the entity and it's relationship to the other entities in the system (for instance, a publisher is always attached to a node).
+The key expression of these liveliness tokens encode information about the entity and it's relationship to the other entities in the system (for instance, a publisher is always attached to a node within a certain namespace).

 ### Related RMW APIs